 Change text as follows:

 The disassociation service is invoked when an existing association is to be terminated.
-In the non-GLK case, disassociation is one of the services in the DSS.
+In an ESS with a DS, disassociation is one of the services in the DSS.

+For GLK links, disassociation is one of the services of the IEEE 802.11 General Link convergence function service.

-In an a non-GLK ESS, this tells the DS to void existing association information.
+For a non-GLK STA, the act of becoming disassociated invokes the disassociation service, which voids any existing STA to AP mapping know to the DS, for the disassociating STA.
+In an ESS, this tells the DS to void existing association information.
 Attempts to send MSDUs via the DS to a disassociated STA will be unsuccessful.
+How the information provided by the disassociation service is managed within the DS is not specified by this standard.
 For a GLK AP, disassociation removes or disables the corresponding Internal Sublayer Service SAP being provided by that GLK AP.
 The 802.1Q bridge uses this information to disable bridging for the non-AP STA.

+For a GLK link, the disassociation service informs the 802.11 General Link convergence function that the GLK STA has disassociated, which destroys the GLK link.
+The GLK AP and the GLK non-AP STA each coordinate with their IEEE 802.11 General Link Convergence function so that the convergence function destroys or disables the Internal Sublayer Service SAP that was previously mapped to the destroyed GLK link.
+This process destroys the previously existing point to point virtual LAN (see IEEE Std 802.1AC) between the GLK STA and the GLK AP.
+Attempts to send MSDUs via a destroyed point to point link will be unsuccessful.